-"God is our refuge and strength, a very present help in trouble.
-Therefore we will not fear, though the earth should change, though the mountains shake in the heart of the sea; though its waters roar and foam, though the mountains tremble with its tumult.
-There is a river whose streams make glad the city of God, the holy habitation of the Most High.
-God is in the midst of the city; it shall not be moved; God will help it when the morning dawns.
-The nations are in an uproar, the kingdoms totter; he utters his voice, the earth melts.
-The Lord of hosts is with us; the God of Jacob is our refuge.
-Come behold the works of the Lord; see what desolations he has brought on the earth.
-He makes wars cease to the ends of the earth; he breaks the bow, and shatters the spear; he burns the shields with fire.
-'Be still, and know that I am God!
-I am exalted among the nations, I am exalted in the earth.'
-The Lord of hosts is with us; the God of Jacob is our refuge" (Psalm 46:1-11).
+God is our refuge and strength,an ever-present help in trouble.
+Therefore we will not fear, though the earth give way and the mountains fall into the heart of the sea, though its waters roar and foam and the mountains quake with their surging.
+There is a river whose streams make glad the city of God, the holy place where the Most High dwells.
+God is within her, she will not fall; God will help her at break of day.
+Nations are in uproar, kingdoms fall; he lifts his voice, the earth melts.
+The Lord Almighty is with us; the God of Jacob is our fortress.
+Come and see what the Lord has done, the desolations he has brought on the earth.
+He makes wars cease to the ends of the earth.
+He breaks the bow and shatters the spear; he burns the shields with fire.
+He says, "Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth."
+The Lord Almighty is with us; the God of Jacob is our fortress.

-Sing "We Shall Overcome" (This Far by Faith 213), optional.
+Sing "We Shall Overcome" (This Far by Faith #213), optional.

 Mark one another with the sign of the cross (with or without holy water).